catamphetamine/react-pages/README.md

   // as part of an asynchronous Redux action
   // this will generate `events` from `event`
   // using this function.
-  asynchronousActionEventNaming: event => ([
+  reduxEventNaming: event => ([
     `${event}_PENDING`,
     `${event}_SUCCESS`,
     `${event}_ERROR`
   ]),

-  // When using "asynchronous action handlers" feature
+  // When using "redux module" tool
   // this function will generate a Redux state property name from an event name.
   // E.g. event `GET_USERS_ERROR` => state.`getUsersError`.
-  asynchronousActionHandlerStatePropertyNaming: underscoredToCamelCase,
+  reduxPropertyNaming: underscoredToCamelCase,
 }
 ```

-Notice the extraction of these two configuration parameters (`asynchronousActionEventNaming` and `asynchronousActionHandlerStatePropertyNaming`) into a separate file `react-isomorphic-render-async.js`: this is done to break circular dependency on `./react-isomorphic-render.js` file because the `routes` parameter inside `./react-isomorphic-render.js` is the `react-router` `./routes.js` file which `import`s React page components which in turn `import` action creators which in turn would import `./react-isomorphic-render.js` hence the circular (recursive) dependency (same goes for the `reducer` parameter inside `./react-isomorphic-render.js`).
+Notice the extraction of these two configuration parameters (`reduxEventNaming` and `reduxPropertyNaming`) into a separate file `react-isomorphic-render-async.js`: this is done to break circular dependency on `./react-isomorphic-render.js` file because the `routes` parameter inside `./react-isomorphic-render.js` is the `react-router` `./routes.js` file which `import`s React page components which in turn `import` action creators which in turn would import `./react-isomorphic-render.js` hence the circular (recursive) dependency (same goes for the `reducer` parameter inside `./react-isomorphic-render.js`).

 ### Handling synchronous actions